-Our dedicated staff is made up of over 200 diverse individuals, many of whom have been Tawonga campers themselves and return to Camp for one, two, three, or many more years to give back to a place that was so transformative in their own youth.
+Our dedicated and diverse staff is made up of over 200 unique and committed individuals.
+Some of our staff have been Tawonga campers themselves and return to Camp for many more summers to give back to a place that was so transformative in their own youth.
 Others find their way to Tawonga as adults seeking meaningful jobs positively impacting children, working in nature and contributing to Jewish community.

-Our hiring process is incredibly selective and competitive, enabling us to form a passionate, dedicated and hard-working team.
+Our hiring process is incredibly selective and competitive, enabling us to form a kind, passionate, and hard-working team.

 The staff is warm and helpful; the camp director is communicative and lovely.